Namithact/Todo-Dashboard/todo-app/README.md

    - Some panels or elements may appear slightly misaligned on physical mobile devices compared to browser dev tools.
    - This is due to differences in pixel density, scrollbars, and browser rendering on real devices.
    - The overall functionality and layout remain correct.

+6. Subtask Management – Important Note
+    While reviewing the project for final submission, I identified that subtasks currently support only completion toggling.
+    Features such as deleting or editing individual subtasks are not yet implemented.

+    I intentionally chose not to introduce these changes at the last moment, as modifying the subtask logic just before submission could risk breaking existing functionality and affect the project's stability.